dinaAlsaid/lab-02/README.md

 # lab-02

-Number and name of feature: 1
+Number and name of feature: 1 Display images

 Estimate of time needed to complete: 2 hour